hackbinghamton/hackbinghamton.github.io/README.md

 ## Install

+The best way to run the HackBU website locally is to use a container provider like `podman` or `docker`.
+This allows you to isolate the necessary tools from your host system, preventing dependency conflicts and guaranteeing reproducibility across installations.
+1. Install your choice of provider, as well as `podman-compose` or `docker-compose`.
+2. Clone the project directory
+3. Navigate to the project directory and run `podman compose up -d`.
+This will build and start the container.
+4. In a browser, go to 127.0.0.1:4000 to interact with the site.
+Changes to the project directory will be reflected in the site.
+5. Run `podman compose down` in the project directory to stop the local server.

+If you change the Gemfile or Gemfile.lock, run `podman compose up -d --build --force-recreate` to regenerate the container image.

+### Manual install
 In addition to cloning the HackBU repository, you'll need a few things to run HackBU locally:

 1. Install the necessary dependencies to build Ruby: https://github.com/rbenv/ruby-build/wiki#suggested-build-environment.